Clinical Trials Search

 CURRENT SITES CREDENTIALED:

-SJMH, Genesys Hurley, St. Alphonsus, Sparrow, Saginaw, Livonia, SJMO-ECOG Performance status must be 0-1
+SJMH, Genesys Hurley, St. Alphonsus, Sparrow, Saginaw, Livonia, SJMO

 -Patient must have known BRAF mutational status of tumor; Wild-type (WT) or mutated, prior to randomization